-The inventory lists only one current project (E3) and two completed projects (one of which was undertaken by the same team as E3) specifically aimed at understanding the role of freshwater contaminants in the early stages of salmon migration.
-However, the Review Group was aware of other ongoing studies, including in USA and Norway, which are not included in the inventory.
-The limited work in this area is unfortunate because these study have clearly indicated that exposure of smolts to some contaminants (including some widely used pesticides) can significantly reduce the survival of smolts on transition to salt water and these are areas which are clearly amenable to management intervention.
+This Task is clearly undersubscribed with only one project (E3) and two completed projects (one of which was undertaken by the same team as E3) specifically aimed at understanding the role of freshwater contaminants in the early stages of salmon migration only one ongoing project addressing the objectives.
+The limited work in this area is unfortunate because these study have clearly indicated that exposure of smolts to some contaminants (including some widely used pesticides) can significantly reduce the survival of the fish on transition to salt water and these are areas which are clearly amenable to management intervention.